-It’s always good to start by defining terms before engaging in any meaningful discussion about anything as it gives room for people to gain more understanding of the topic at hand and move at a same pace.
+It’s always good to start by defining terms before engaging in any meaningful discussion about anything as it gives room for people to gain more understanding of the topic at hand and move at the same pace.

 Now, what’s Political Correctness?
 According to Oxford Dictionaries, Political Correctness is “The avoidance of forms of expression or action that are perceived to exclude, marginalise, or insult groups of people who are socially disadvantaged or discriminated against.”

 With that out of the way, I think Political Correctness has gone way too far for my liking.
-We’ve come to a point where questioning political correctness is to risk being branded a bigot, ultra conservative or alt-right.
+We’ve come to a point where questioning political correctness is to risk being branded a bigot, ultra-conservative or alt-right.

 The road to hell is paved with good intentions and I think that’s what happened with political correctness.
 It started with good intentions in the late 1970s as a response to prevailing racism and sexism.
 It led to increased tolerance for diversity.
 However, it has now morphed and evolved into something totally different.

 The metamorphosis and evolution of Political Correctness was quite rapid and we’re at a place where people literally like, share, clap and cheer at a comment like, “You’ve offended me by your comment”.
 Unlike its initial intentions, PC is a tool now used for intolerance of diversity in opinions and speech.